KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

    - Click `Compatibility`, and then select `Force the use of a specific Steam Play compatibility tool`, and select `Proton Experimental`
    - Optional: Rename `OpenKH.Tools.ModsManager.exe` to something more cleaner such as `OpenKH Mods Manager` in the properties window.

 - Step 3: Load up OpenKH.
-This will generate a prefix and it will error out telling you that .NET6 needs to be installed.
-Close out of this window and proceed to the next step.

-- Step 4 : Right Click `OpenKH.Tools.ModsManager.exe` in your Steam Library, and click `Properties`
-   - Click `Compatibility`, and then select `Force the use of a specific Steam Play compatibility tool`, and select `Proton Experimental`
-   - Optional: Rename `OpenKH.Tools.ModsManager.exe` to something more cleaner such as `OpenKH Mods Manager` in the properties window.

-- Step 5: Load up OpenKH.
 This will generate a prefix and it will error out telling you that **.NET 6** needs to be installed.
 Select `No` and proceed to the next step.

-- Step 6: Navigate to your `Downloads` folder and open `windowsdesktop-runtime-6.0.31-win-x64.exe`.
+- Step 4: Navigate to your `Downloads` folder and open `windowsdesktop-runtime-6.0.31-win-x64.exe`.
    - Protontricks should now open up.
 When it does, locate OpenKH on the game selection and select it to install **.NET 6** to it's prefix.

 - After a couple minutes, open OpenKH Mods Manager again and proceed with the tutorial.